Sussex Conservation District

 Baxter Farms, Inc.

-We have a list of noxious and other weed species that have created a challenge for no-till and cover crop utilization.
-Our region is known for vegetable production which historically has always used conventional tillage practices.
+The Baxters have a list of noxious and other weed species that have created a challenge for no-till and cover crop utilization.
+The region is known for vegetable production, which historically has always used conventional tillage practices.
 Some areas of the region have heavier soils that don’t drain as well, making it hard to establish cover crops during certain times of the year.
-Another challenge our region faces is the incorporation of poultry manure.
+Another challenge the region faces is the incorporation of poultry manure.
+The Baxters continue to reevaluate the health of their land and to make adaptations through the guidance of Sussex Conservation District to improve their operation and their bottom line while being good stewards of the land and good role models for future generations.